Forget what you know about identifying gaps in the market.

 Perhaps instead of separating the terms, we could settle on a term that encompasses a golden definition mean: ‘ludicrously niche’.

 And there are more than a few examples of magazines that fit into this category, some that have been around for almost 40 years.

 1980 marked the year that the UK responded to demand for a poultry art magazine, ‘Fancy Fowl’.
 That very same year, Italy decided there needed to be a magazine specifically about Commodore computer models.
 No, not just the computer classification, but also the accompanying women in their photoshoots.
-‘Commodore Computer Club’ can be read here.
+‘Commodore Computer Club’ can be read from the Archive.org records.

 Then 1984 came about: known for its affiliation to the popular George Orwell novel, it was also the launch year of the Apple Macintosh, Tetris, and DNA Fingerprinting.
 Little do most know, it was also an important year for twins worldwide.
 Until the release of ‘Twins: a Magazine for Multiples’, they must have been feeling quite alone.
 Oh, the irony.